killyvera/hotkeys/README.md

 # 🌟 Hotkeys for Devs 🌟

-Welcome to **Hotkeys for Devs** - an efficient and customizable desktop application designed to help developers quickly insert HTML snippets using hotkeys. 🚀
+Welcome to **Hotkeys for Devs** - an efficient and customizable desktop application designed to help developers quickly insert custom snippets using hotkeys. 🚀

 ## 📋 Table of Contents
 - [Features](#-features)